-The Dangote Way

-Building prosperity & self-sufficiency across Africa The Dangote Way is based upon the Seven Sustainability Pillars that support our approach to creating a world-class, multinational manufacturing company.
+The Dangote Way Building prosperity & self-sufficiency across Africa The Dangote Way is our approach to creating a world-class, multinational manufacturing company.
 Driven by the highest levels of governance, it is embedded in our corporate culture and guides our approach to building a prosperous and sustainable business.
-"The 7 Pillars of Sustainability are at the core of The Dangote Way, which reflects my personal commitment to build a socially responsible and impactful business that serves all stakeholders."
+"The 7 Pillars of Sustainability are at the core of The Dangote Way, which reflects my personal commitment to build a socially responsible and impactful business that serves all stakeholders." "